If we love one another, God abides in us and his love is perfected in us~ John 4:12

-I got sixty-five responses and the answers were all pretty good but fairly predictable.
-The responses tended to be divided into two distinct groups.
-The first group defined love in terms feelings.
-They talked about family, friends, security, general thoughtfulness and people they care about or people that care about them.
+I got sixty-five responses and the responses were divided into two distinct groups.
+The first group defined love almost entirely in terms of feelings.
+They talked about how they felt about family and friends.
+They described the security they felt with certain people, general thoughtfulness and those they care about or people that care about them.

-Others hit on concepts that probably come a bit closer to God’s definition of love and tended to focus more on actions.
-They defined love in terms of how we behave and think about other people.
+Others focused more on actions.
+This group tended to define love in terms of what we do rather than how we feel about other people.
 Many used words like commitment, thoughtfulness, selflessness, and compassion.
 Some spoke of courage, personal sacrifice, providing for the physical and emotional needs of others and grace.

-The answers I was looking for didn’t come from Facebook (shocker) but they did come.
-It kind of hit me out of nowhere that genuine Christian love is more than just warmhearted sentimentality, or even a firm commitment to sticking with another human being through thick and thin.
+The answers I was looking for didn’t come from social media (shocker) but they did come.
+It kind of hit me out of nowhere that genuine Christian love is unique because it is about more than just warmhearted sentimentality, or even a firm commitment to sticking with another human being through thick and thin.

-Love goes beyond providing for daily needs or showing grace to a struggling soul.
-Love is about more than simply being kind, although kindness, care for others, commitment and grace are at the very core of love.
-Nonetheless, love is much deeper and more complex than all of that.
-Authentic Christian love is about more than making people feel good about themselves or their choices right now.
+Authentic Christian love is distinct and categorically different from any other kind of love.
+Christian love goes beyond providing for daily needs or showing grace to a struggling soul.
+Love is about more than simply being kind, although kindness, care for others, commitment and grace are at the very core of authentic love.
+There is no love without those things.
+Nonetheless, Christian love is much deeper and more complex than all of that.
+Authentic Christian love is about more than making people feel good about themselves or the choices they’ve made in life.

 Genuine Christian love is chiefly concerned with the eternal destiny of other people (John 3:16, Mark 8:35, Romans 1:16-17, Romans 13:10).